stencila/stencila/assistants/builtin/describe-outputs.md

 {% if context.code_chunks %}
 # Task

-The R code chunk used to generate the output:
+The code chunk used to generate the output:

 {{ context.code_chunks[-1].code.string }}

-The output of the code chunk, that you are to describe follows:
+The outputs of the code chunk, that you are to describe follows:

 {{ context.code_chunks[-1].outputs }}

-Describe this output as accurately and succinctly as possible whilst following the user's instruction.
+Describe these outputs as accurately and succinctly as possible whilst following the user's instruction.

 {% endif %}